IJS teaches people who are seeking a deeper, richer and more meaningful life experience Jewish spiritual practices that are grounded in mindfulness.

 New York, NY

 Jonathan M. Silver, M.D. is Clinical Professor of Psychiatry at Grossman New York University School of Medicine, a Fellow and past- President of the American Neuropsychiatric Association and a Diplomate in Behavioral Neurology & Neuropsychiatry by the United Council for Neurologic Subspecialties (UCNS).
 He has authored over 50 papers and 70 chapters, focusing on the neuropsychiatric problems subsequent to traumatic brain injury.
 He is senior editor of the “Textbook of Traumatic Brain Injury,” which is now in the Third Edition.
 He has been listed in “Best Doctors in America” since 1992 for the area of neuropsychiatry and received the award for “Innovative Clinical Treatment” from the North American Brain Injury Society.
-He has served on the Advisory Boards for the Freeman Center for Jewish Life and the Kenan Institute for Ethics at Duke University and is a member of the Prayer and Spirituality Committee at Congregation B’nai Jeshurun in New York.
-He completed the Institute for Jewish Spirituality Jewish Mindfulness Meditation Teacher Training (JMMTT5) in 2019.
+He has served on the Advisory Boards for the Freeman Center for Jewish Life and the Kenan Institute for Ethics at Duke University.
+He has been Baal Tekiyah for Congregation B’nai Jeshurun in New York for over 25 years and completed the Institute for Jewish Spirituality Jewish Mindfulness Meditation Teacher Training in 2019.

 Marte Singerman